warren-bank/mirror-XMail-mail-server/Readme.txt

 	In Windows NT I give You a project that can be loaded from Visual C++ while in Linux ( and other Unixes ) I give You a Makefile.lnx ( for now ) :

-	# make -f Makefile.lnx
+	# make -f Makefile.lnx		( Linux )
+	# make -f Makefile.sso		( Sun/Solaris - You need GCC to build on Solaris )

 	will build XMail and tools executables.
 	As soon as the project reach a higher maturity I plan to supply a configure script.
 	Under Linux an init.d startup script is supplied ( xmail ) to allow You to run XMail as a standard rc? daemon.
 You must put it into /etc/init.d ( it depends on which distro You're using ) directory and then create K??xmail - S??xmail links into the proper directories.
 	Under Windows NT You can uncomment the statement "#define SERVICE" in MainWin.cpp to build an executable that can run as a service.